dram/smlnj-mirror/dev-notes/cfg-semantics.md

 * `ALLOC(p, args, x, stm)` allocates memory as specified by the allocation primop `p` and binds a pointer to the object to `x` in the continuation `stm`.
 The allocation primops are

+    * `SPECIAL` allocates a special object, which is an one-word object where additional information is stored in the object's length field.
+The `args` list will have two values; the first is an untagged integer that is stored in the length field and the second is the contents of the object.

     * `RECORD{desc, mut}` allocates a record of ML values initialized to the results of evaluating `args` list.
 The `desc` value is the object's descriptor